Abkhazians: History

-After the Russian Revolution of 1917, Abkhazia was a part of the Democratic Republic of Georgia, but was conquered by the Red Army in 1921 and eventually entered the Soviet Union as a Soviet Socialist Republic associated with the Georgian SSR.
+After the Russian Revolution of 1917, Abkhazia became part of the Democratic Republic of Georgia as an autonomous unit, but was conquered by the Red Army in 1921 and eventually entered the Soviet Union as a Soviet Socialist Republic associated with the Georgian SSR.
 The status of Abkhazia was downgraded in 1931 when it became an Autonomous SSR within the Georgian SSR.
 Under Joseph Stalin, a forcible collectivization was introduced and the native communist elite purged.
 The influx of Armenians, Russians and Georgians into the growing agricultural and tourism sectors was also encouraged, and Abkhaz schools were briefly closed.
 By 1989, the number of Abkhaz was about 93,000 (18% of the population of the autonomous republic), while the Georgian population numbered 240,000 (45%).
 The number of Armenians (15% of the entire population) and Russians (14%) grew substantially as well.

 The 1992–1993 War in Abkhazia followed by the ethnic cleansing of Georgians in Abkhazia left the Abkhaz an ethnic plurality of ca. 45%, with Russians, Armenians, Georgians, Greeks, and Jews comprising most of the remainder of the population of Abkhazia.
 The 2003 census established the total number of Abkhaz in Abkhazia at 94,606.
 However, the exact demographic figures for the region are disputed and alternative figures are available.
 The de facto Abkhaz president Sergey Bagapsh suggested, in 2005, that less than 70,000 ethnic Abkhaz lived in Abkhazia.

 At the time of the 2011 Census, 122,175 Abkhaz were living in Abkhazia.
 They were 50.8% of the total population of the republic.

 In the course of the Syrian uprising, a number of Abkhaz living in Syria immigrated to Abkhazia.
 By mid-April 2013, approximately 200 Syrians of Abkhaz descent had arrived in Abkhazia.
 A further 150 were due to arrive by the end of April.
 The Abkhazian leadership has stated that it would continue the repatriation of Abkhaz living abroad.
 As of August 2013, 531 Abkhaz had arrived from Syria according to the Abkhazian government.